balisany/ToDoCaseTask/README.md

 # ToDoCaseTask
-Creating simple ToDo app in react with Tailwind
+Creating simple ToDo app in react with Tailwind :rocket: